Judge Skelly Wright

 4. Adam Fairclough, Race and Democracy: The Civil Rights Struggle in Louisiana, 1915 – 1972, University of Georgia Press, Athens, GA, 1995, p.
 263 and reference to Albert Dent's interview, p.
 526.

-5. Note: A House Divided is a documentary film by Burwell Ware that was produced by Xavier University Vice President Sybil Morial at its Drexel Center, New Orleans, in 1987.
+7. Note: A House Divided is a documentary film by Burwell Ware that was produced by Xavier University Vice President Sybil Morial at its Drexel Center, New Orleans, in 1987.
 It deals with desegregation in New Orleans through the eyes of those who remember it.
-A House Divided: A Teaching Guide on the History of Civil Rights in Louisiana, was authored by Plater Robinson of the Southern Institute for Education and Research at Tulane University, New Orleans, in 1995-96 and is available in print (114 pp.) as well as from the Internet (See 3, supra).
+The study guide, A House Divided: A Teaching Guide on the History of Civil Rights in Louisiana, was authored by Plater Robinson of the Southern Institute for Education and Research at Tulane University, New Orleans, in 1995-96 and is available in print (114 pp.) as well as from the Internet (See 2 & 3, supra).